Skip to main content

 Frequently Asked Questions (FAQs)

-Use your FSA ID to logon to: https://studentaid.gov/idr/.
-If you don't know your FSA username or password, you can reset it by selecting 'forgot username' or 'forgot password' here: Log In | Federal Student Aid
+Use your Federal Student Aid (FSA) ID to log on to https://studentaid.gov/idr.
+If you don't know your FSA username or password, you can reset it by selecting “forgot username" or “forgot password" at https://studentaid.gov/fsa-id/sign-in/landing.

-All you need is their Employer Identification Number (EIN ).
-Your EIN can often be found on your W2 or paystub.
-Enter it here: Public Service Loan Forgiveness Employer Search Tool | Federal Student Aid and it will return either an 'eligible' or 'ineligible' result.
-Eligibility for Public Service Loan Forgiveness is generally based on your employer and your full time status, not your position.
+All you need is the employer identification number (EIN), which can be found on your W-2 form or paystub.
+Enter the EIN in the Public Service Loan Forgiveness (PSLF) Employer Search tool to get either an “eligible" or “ineligible" result.
+Eligibility for PSLF is based on your employer and your full-time status, not your position.

-Login with your FSA ID here: Public Service Loan Forgiveness (PSLF) Help Tool | Federal Student Aid and it will walk you through the process.
+Log in to the Public Service Loan Forgiveness (PSLF) Help Tool with your Federal Student Aid ID, and the tool will walk you through the process.

-Income Driven Repayment Plans – including $0 monthly payment options - as well as forbearance are generally available for all federal loans.
-Login to studentaid.gov to learn more and apply.
-Private loans have few to none of these options available – call your servicer if you think you might miss a payment.
+Income-driven repayment plans – including $0 monthly payment options as well as forbearance – are generally available for all federal loans.
+Log in to studentaid.gov to learn more and apply.
+Private loans have few to none of these options available.
+Call your servicer if you think you might miss a payment.

 Resources